mmomtchev/libnode/README.md

 I am maintaining them as a courtesy to the open source community.

+# Status

+Highly experimental

+## Known Issues

+* `require` of external modules does not load the Node.js internal bindings in the right context

 # Supported Platforms

 Node.js 16.x and (_in progress_) Node.js 18.x on